nrzaman/take-home-assessment-2025/README.md

 ```
 python --version
 ```
 4. Once confirmed, a Python virtual environment needs to be installed.
-Run the following command:
+Run the following command to do so:
 ```
 python3 -m venv .venv
 ```